 By Mike writing all those books, what he’s really doing is correcting something in himself, for example, he had no clue how to handle money, so he found and worked out something that worked naturally for who he is and not the traditional method.

-On the book “Toilet paper entrepreneur” Mike talks about how many entrepreneurs when starting business believe they need education, resources, contacts, money, the need all these different things to get this business off the ground.
-When doing his research, he found that the lack of money that causes innovation, when you don’t have experience you become the industry rule breaker, which is the best person to be.
+On the book “Toilet Paper Entrepreneur” Mike talks about how many start up entrepreneurs believe they need education, resources, contacts, money--all these different things to get this business off the ground.
+When doing his research, Mike found that the lack of money causes innovation, when you don’t have experience you become the industry rule breaker, which is the best person to be.

 “The pumpkin plan” tells us about how changing the plan when growing a colossal pumpkin by somewhat changing the process, the growth changes, and in business sometimes we change many things and the business remains the same, so he found that by fixing a few things can put the business in a position for colossal growth.

 On “Surge” he speaks about catching momentums of markets equated to surfers.
 You swim towards the wave, when you’re upon the wave it raises you for the ride.
 In business, we have to identify the next imminent wave, the next opportunity that’s shifting thru the market that’s very easy to spot when you focus on a niche, when you see the wave of the market you get on top of it and go for the ride, catching the momentum of the market.